cilium/cilium/Documentation/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A key property of child policy nodes is that their name implies an implicit *coverage*.
-The absolute name of the policy node with the `root.` prefix omitted acts as an implicit coverage which is applied to all rules of the node.
+The absolute name of the policy node with the `root` prefix omitted acts as an implicit coverage which is applied to all rules of the node.

 **Example:**